giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-07-10-tsp-with-geneticsharp-and-blazor.md

 dotnet watch run
 ```

-Open the url [http://localhost:5000](http://localhost:5000) on your browser, you should see something like this:
+Wait for the message `Application started.
+Press Ctrl+C to shut down.` show up in terminal, then open the url [http://localhost:5000](http://localhost:5000) on your browser, you should see something like this:
 {% screenshot blazor-scaffold-app.png %}

 ## Installing GeneticSharp